 - 1. Design a customized major that lies outside the boundaries of traditional majors from the Kuyper curriculum.
 At least fifteen credits must be upper-level junior or senior courses taken at Kuyper College.
 These courses may not overlap with the core requirements of the bachelor's degree. - 2.
-Select one of the tailored majors that utilizes courses in collaboration with Cornerstone University (Communications and Psychology).
-Students selecting this option must go through the application and admission process of the applicable college, typically at the end of their second semester, since many of their courses will be taken there.
+Select one of the tailored majors that utilizes courses from ABHE Acadeum colleges.
+Students selecting this option must go through the application and admission process of the applicable college, typically at the end of their second semester, since many of their courses will be taken there. - 3.
 With either option, students take an introductory course, a capstone, and an internship at Kuyper College to achieve the intended outcomes of their program.